Lamden/contracting-docs/docs/concepts/submission.md

 ## Compiler

-The Contracting Compiler takes the linted code and uses a `NodeTransformer` object from the Python AST module to turn the code into a lower representation of what it should be so that Contracting can directly execute functions against it.
+The Contracting Compiler takes the linted code and uses a `NodeTransformer` object from the Python AST module to turn the code into a lower representation of what it should be so that Contracting can directly execute methods against it.

-Some of these transforms include appending `__` to `@export` decorators and variables, renaming the `@construct` function to `____`, and inserting the correct keyword arguments into the ORM initialization functions.
+Some of these transforms include appending `__` to `@export` decorators and variables, renaming the `@construct` method to `____`, and inserting the correct keyword arguments into the ORM initialization methods.

 Here is an example of what code looks like before and after it goes through the compiler.